skberkeley/CNLDocs/docs/tutorial.md

     input1 = hilt.UserInputComponent(int, "Enter the first number to add:")
     input2 = hilt.UserInputComponent(int, "Enter the second number to add:")

+    # Components can only be created before user input is received
     if tool.user_input_received():
         # User input has been received, so now we can
         # add inputs by accessing each component's value attribute